Block party permit

-A block party is a citizen initiated event held on a city street within a specific block in a community for entertainment purposes.
+A block party is a citizen-initiated event held on a city street within a specific block in a community for entertainment purposes.
 A permit is required to close roadways for the event.

 How to apply

-The application for a block party permit must include the following information:
+The application for a block party permit must include:

 - A map showing the location of the block party and the location of the temporary street closure.